Frequently Asked Questions: Testing Requirements--GRE, TOEFL and IELTS

-3. When should I take the GRE or TOEFL?To insure that your test scores arrive on time, we recommend you take the GRE no later than 4-6 weeks before the application deadline date.
-The TOEFL should be taken no later than 6-8 weeks before the application deadline date.
-We recognize that this time frame may be earlier than what is suggested by the Educational Testing Service (ETS).
+3. When should I take the GRE or TOEFL/IELTS?To insure that your test scores arrive on time, we recommend you take the tests no later than 4 weeks before the application deadline date.
+We recognize that this time frame may be earlier than what is suggested by the Educational Testing Service (ETS) or IELTS program.
 However, if you want to be sure that your test scores are compiled with your application by the deadline date, this amount of time should be allowed.
-We also require that you have your official test scores sent to us directly from ETS.
+We also require that you have your official test scores sent to us directly from ETS or IELTS.

 4. What is the correct institution code number for the GRE or TOEFL?2596 is the NYU GSAS school code (New York U Grad Arts Sci).
 This code is used for both the GRE and TOEFL.

-5. I sent my test scores to a different NYU school.
-Can you obtain them?No, we are not able to obtain test scores if you sent them to any other school or program at NYU (e.g., Courant, Stern, Steinhardt, Tisch, Wagner).
+6. I sent my test scores to a different NYU school.
+Can you obtain them?No, we are not able to obtain test scores if you sent them to any other school or program at NYU (e.g., Courant, Stern, Steinhardt, Tandon School of Engineering, Tisch, Wagner).
 You will need to ask ETS to send your official test scores to school code 2596, and IELTS to send them to us (see item 5).

 You do not need to use a special department code for the GRE.
 (If you choose to report a department code, it does not matter which department code you choose.
 We will receive your GRE test scores with or without a department code, and regardless of the department you list.)

-7. May I email or mail my GRE or TOEFL test scores to the Graduate School?No. We require that official test scores be sent to us directly from the GRE or TOEFL program.
-If you are concerned that your test scores will not be received in time, you may upload a copy of your test score report in your online application.
-However, this will not substitute for our receiving official test scores.
+8. May I email or mail my GRE or TOEFL/IELTS test scores to the Graduate School?No. We require that official test scores be sent to us directly from the GRE, TOEFL or IELTS program.
 We will not accept any scores sent by email attachment.

-8. May I send my test scores to you before I submit my application?Yes, we will match them to your application after it is submitted.
+9. May I send my official test scores to you before I submit my application?Yes, we will match them to your application after it is submitted.

-9. I already took the test but did not send my scores to GSAS.
+10. I already took the test but did not send my scores to GSAS.
 What do I do?If you did not request that your test scores be sent to GSAS when you took the test, you can do so at a later date.
-For the GRE, go to their web site at www.gre.org.
-On the home page you will see a link for test takers that states, "My GRE Account.”
-The TOEFL web site is www.toefl.org.
+For the GRE, go to their web site at http://www.ets.org/gre.
+On the home page you will see a link for test takers that states, "My GRE Account."
+The TOEFL web site is http://www.ets.org/toefl.
 You should go into the link called “My TOEFL iBT account.”
 When you are in each account, you may order additional score reports for the appropriate test.
 For IELTS, see item 5 above.

 If you took the test(s) earlier than those dates, the Graduate School requires that you take the test(s) again at the present time.